-The World Chess Championship 2016 is a chess match between world chess champion Magnus Carlsen (Norway) and the challenger Sergey Karjakin (Russia) to determine the World Chess Champion 2016.
+The World Chess Championship 2016 was a chess match between world chess champion Magnus Carlsen (Norway) and the challenger Sergey Karjakin (Russia) to determine the World Chess Champion 2016.

-It is a 12-game match and takes place between 11–30 November in New York City, USA.
-Prize fund is at least 1 million euros (US$1.1m).
-12 games are played, if score is tied 4 rapid chess games will be played afterwards, if score is still tied then blitz games will be played.
+It was a 12-game match and took place between 11–30 November in New York City, USA.
+Prize fund was at least 1 million euros (US$1.1m).
+12 games were played, score was tied so 4 rapid chess games were played afterwards.Magnus Carlsen (Norway) - Sergey Karjakin (Russia): 6:6 / Tie-break 3:1

 Sergey Karjakin became the challenger because he has won the Candidates Chess Tournament 2016

 You can replay all games at the end of this page.

 Carlsen (White) plays a boring variation of the Trompowsky Attack trading his bishop for a knight early creating an inflexible pawn structure for Black at the kingside.
 In return he has to give his bishop for a knight which is not a good thing to do in general.
 Usually you keep your bishops to retain the pair of bishops which is more flexible in open positions compared to bishop and a knight.
 But in this special case he get the damaged pawn structure in exchange for his bishop trade.
 See below.